Donald Trump Accused Of Mocking Mitt Romney For Black Lives Matter Support: ‘Tremendous Sincerity, What A Guy’

 “Tremendous sincerity, what a guy,” Trump tweeted.
 “Hard to believe, with this kind of political talent, his numbers would ‘tank’ so badly in Utah!”

-Romney had expressed his support for the movement, saying American needs to address the issued brought to the forefront with Floyd’s death in Minneapolis.
+Romney had expressed his support for the movement, saying American needs to address the issues brought to the forefront with Floyd’s death in Minneapolis.

 “We need a voice against racism, we need many voices against racism and against brutality,” Romney said in a clip shared on Twitter.
 “And we need to stand up and say that black lives matter.”